 Chest pain is a common symptom.
 It may start over the left side or center of the chest and spread to the neck and left shoulder.
-The pain is usually a sharp, stabbing pain that may be worse with deep breathing or lying down.
+It is usually a sharp, stabbing pain that may be worse with deep breathing or lying down.

 - Shortness of breath